-- B. Transform the selection process in one of the following ways: - 1.
-Transform EN 420 into a 1-hour capstone directed study.
+B. Transform the selection process in one of the following ways:

+1. Transform EN 420 into a 1-hour capstone directed study.
 The course, as it stands, is simply another literature course, since it must be cross listed with one of our 300-level studies course.
-The 1-hour capstone would be a true capstone, which would fill in knowledge gaps, provide a forum for students to revise quality work already done, and allow them to judge their best work and assemble a portfolio. - 2.
-Have students choose their portfolio artifacts in consultation with their advisors.
-This would provide much-needed faculty input into which artifacts fulfill the particular goals, while still permitting students to select artifacts. - 3.
-Simply require students to submit the 3-4 artifacts that they believe best represent the quality of their work, without pairing the artifacts to goals.
+The 1-hour capstone would be a true capstone, which would fill in knowledge gaps, provide a forum for students to revise quality work already done, and allow them to judge their best work and assemble a portfolio.
+The 1-hour capstone would be part of the faculty member's regular teaching load and not an overload.

+2. Have students choose their portfolio artifacts in consultation with their advisors.
+This would provide much-needed faculty input into which artifacts fulfill the particular goals, while still permitting students to select artifacts.

+3. Simply require students to submit the 3-4 artifacts that they believe best represent the quality of their work, without pairing the artifacts to goals.
 Then the assessment committee would rate the portfolio as a whole according to the goals.

 Obviously, there are advantages and disadvantages to all of these recommendations.
 The committee firmly believes that recommendation A be adopted.
 It will provide students with an introduction to the portfolio concept and a place for them to keep their work, though faculty in other literature courses should continually remind students to post their work to their Moodle portfolio.
 While the committee believes that B1 would be a benefit to the student, it would require that literature majors take another 3-credit 300-level studies course.
 B2 would require some extra work for faculty advisors, though this, in the end, is work that should be done to help students prepare a writing sample for job and graduate school applications.
-B3 is perhaps the most problematic, since it does not guarantee that artifacts will meet any of the goals.
+B3 is perhaps the most problematic, since it does not guarantee that artifacts will meet any of the goals; however, the student-selection process should be part of the assessment, since it will reveal the students' understanding of the learning goals as the goals relate to student writing.